Lockheed U-2: Sensors

 Existing cameras had ground resolution down to 7 m from an altitude of 33000 ft, and were inadequate for the 70000 ft altitude.
 Ground resolution of 3 m was required, at a maximum payload weight of 200 kg.
 The U-2's camera was specially designed by James G. Baker of Harvard and Richard Scott Perkin of the Perkin-Elmer Company, initially in collaboration and later separately.

 Initial missions were flown with the trimetrogon "A" camera, consisting of three 24 in cameras, with F/8 resolving 60 lines per mm, and the ground resolution can be inferred by calculation to be 60 cm.
 This was followed by the "B" camera with a 36 in lens with F/10 and image motion compensation, resolving 100 lines per mm, and the ground resolution can be inferred by calculation to be 23 cm.
 It was a panoramic camera which took pictures of an extremely large area of the earth's surface.
 The lens design consisted of a single aspheric singlet lens.
 6000 ft reels of film were used, with the emulsion being coated on a polyester (PET) base that offered significantly improved dimensional stability over extremes of temperature and humidity compared to conventional cellulose acetate.

-In addition, the U-2 also carried a low-resolution Perkin-Elmer tracking camera using a 3-inch lens, which made continuous horizon-to-horizon photographs.
+In addition, the U-2 also carried a low-resolution Perkin-Elmer tracking camera using a 3-inch (7.6 cm) lens, which made continuous horizon-to-horizon photographs.
 This is common practice in high resolution cameras in later systems also, where the large image helps localize the small high-resolution images.

 The aircraft carries a variety of sensors in the nose, Q-bay (behind the cockpit, also known as the camera bay), and wing pods.
 The U-2 is capable of simultaneously collecting signals, imagery intelligence and air samples.
 Imagery intelligence sensors include either wet film photography, electro-optic, or radar imagery—the latter from the Raytheon ASARS-2 system.
 It can use both line-of-sight and over-horizon data links.